Top gear: China's Huawei outmuscles Swedish rival

 Its overall gross profit margin rose to 41.9 percent in 2010, from 39.6 percent, while, at Ericsson, gross profit margin declined to 35.1 percent last year from 38.2 percent in 2010.

-"We are trying to have a strategy that doesn't revolve around price," said a Huawei executive, who declined to be identified as he was not authorized to speak to the media.
+"We are trying to have a strategy that doesn't revolve around price," said a Huawei executive, who declined to be identified as he was not authorised to speak to the media.

-"Over the last 2-3 years, we have been focusing more on value, like customization, support and systems integration."
+"Over the last 2-3 years, we have been focusing more on value, like customisation, support and systems integration."

 Other new growth areas Huawei is looking at include fourth generation (4G) Long Term Evolution (LTE), an upgrade from 3G technology that promises faster data downloads.